Are you ready to sell an engagement ring in Los Angeles? Want to know where to sell jewelry or how to sell an engagement ring?

-In addition to buying engagement rings, our estate jewelry buyers also buy diamond wedding bands, earrings, and all types of bridal jewelry.
-We’ve built our five-star reputation by getting customers like you the best possible cash return on previously-owned diamond rings, fine jewelry, and luxury timepieces.
+In addition to buying engagement rings, our estate jewelry buyers also purchase all types of bridal jewelry.
+Our five-star reputation comes from customers getting the best possible cash return on previously-owned diamond rings and jewelry.

-Selling a diamond ring to Los Angeles Jewelry Buyer is fast, secure, and easy.
-It all starts with a free verbal appraisal of your diamond engagement ring, followed by an immediate cash offer.
-No hard sales tactics.
-Just honest and fair cash offer on your engagement ring, wedding band, and other bridal jewelry.
+Selling a diamond ring to Los Angeles Jewelry Buyer is fast, secure, and accessible.
+Firstly, it all starts with a free verbal appraisal of your diamond engagement ring, followed by an immediate cash offer.
+So, no hard sales tactics.
+Just an honest and fair cash offer on your engagement ring, wedding band, and other bridal jewelry.

 Once I’ve contacted you, what happens next?

-We’ll usually ask a few questions about your diamond ring and request a couple of pictures.
-We’ll also ask for a copy of any documentation such as a certificate or an appraisal you have for your diamond (it’s ok if you don’t have either).
+Initially, we’ll usually ask a few questions about your diamond ring and request a couple of pictures.
+We’ll also ask for documentation such as a certificate or an appraisal you have for your diamond.
+However, it’s ok if you don’t have either.

-Do you have an office in Los Angeles where I can bring my diamond ring?
+Do you have an office in Los Angeles where I can sell an engagement ring?

 Yes, our main office is at 2512 Artesia Blvd #300E, Redondo Beach, CA 90278.
-We also have several satellite office locations throughout Los Angeles County: Beverly Hills, Encino, Pasadena, Sherman Oaks, Ontario, Riverside, Downtown LA and Santa Monica among others.
+We also have several satellite office locations throughout Los Angeles County.
+These are in Beverly Hills, Encino, Pasadena, Sherman Oaks, Ontario, Riverside, Downtown LA, and Santa Monica.

-What is the process to sell my diamond ring once I’ve arrived at your office?
+What is the process to sell an engagement ring at your office?

 We will inspect the 4 Cs: cut, clarity, color, and carat.
-Under 10 x magnification we inspect the diamond clarity (imperfections inside the diamond) and cut.
-Then we place the diamond on a white paper next to our color comparison stones to determine the color, which can range from D to Z. Lastly, we check the weight of the stone.
+We inspect the diamond, for clarity (imperfections inside the diamond) and cut, under 10 x magnification.
+Then we place it on a white paper next to our color comparison stones.
+Doing so determines its color, which can range from D to Z. Lastly, we check the weight of the stone.

-If you visit us to sell a diamond ring or a loose diamond, the process is pretty much the same, except when you sell a loose diamond we will weigh it on a diamond scale rather than calculate the weight with a hand leverage gauge.
-All this is done right in front of you.
+If you visit us to sell a diamond ring or a loose diamond, the process is similar.
+However, when you sell a loose diamond, we weigh it on a diamond scale.
+That’s instead of calculating the weight with a hand leverage gauge.
+We do all this in your presence.

 How long does it take to sell my diamond ring to you?

-We pay in full at the appointment by business check, bank cashier’s check, or wire transfer.
+We pay you in full at the appointment.
+Payment is made by business check, bank cashier’s check, or wire transfer.

 What are your buying hours?

-What is the difference between a retail appraisal and a dealer offer for my diamond ring?
+What is the difference between a retail appraisal and a dealer’s offer for my diamond ring?

-A retail appraisal (also known as retail replacement value) describes the details of your diamond ring and what it would sell for in a jewelry store.
-The purpose of a retail appraisal is usually for insuring your diamond ring.
-Insurance companies will insure your diamond ring based on the retail replacement value in the event of theft or loss.
-This has little to do with what a Los Angeles jewelry buyer’s offer would be.
-A jewelry buyer’s offer is what someone in the industry would pay for your diamond ring so they could turn around and sell it for a profit.
+A retail appraisal describes the details of your diamond ring and what it would sell for in a jewelry store.
+We also call this appraisal a retail replacement value.
+A retail appraisal is usually for insurance purposes.
+Insurance companies will cover your diamond ring based on the retail replacement value in the event of theft or loss.
+This has little to do with what a Los Angeles jewelry buyer would offer.
+A jewelry buyer’s offer is the price industry would pay for your diamond ring.
+It is based on how easily they could turn it around and sell it for a profit.